debops/debops/docs/getting-started.rst

 ---------------------

 By default, ``debops.gitlab_runner`` will configure a single Runner instance which uses a shell executor.
-To use different executors like SSH or Docker, you need to provide additional configuration and ensure that required software (:command:`ssh`, Docker, Docker Machine, etc.) is installed if required.
+If a Docker installation is detected via Ansible local facts, the role will disable the shell executor and configure two Docker executors - one unprivileged, and one privileged.
+The executors will have a set of tags that identify them, shell executors will have additional tags that describe the host's architecture, OS release, etc.

 The Runner instances can be configured with variables specified as the keys of the dictionary that holds the specific Runner configuration.
 If any required